-There will be 13 funded one-year internship positions available.
-The internship year begins the last week of June 2020 and ends on June 30, 2021.
-A stipend of $35,000, four weeks of vacation and subsidized health and dental insurance are some of the provided benefits.
+There will be 16 funded one-year internship positions available.
+The internship year begins July 1, 2023 and ends on June 30, 2024.
+A stipend of $40,000, four weeks of vacation and subsidized health and dental insurance are some of the provided benefits.

 Our internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Our training program subscribes to the guidelines of the Association of Predoctoral Psychology Internship Centers (APPIC) and follows that schedule of recruitment, interview, offers and acceptance.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.